 Talents on the Croisette

-Once again, our alumni have made us incredibly proud.
-Altogether 25 films by 40 former Talents will screen at the Cannes Film Festival this week.
+Once again, our alumni have done us incredibly proud.
+Altogether 26 films by 41 former Talents will screen at the Cannes Film Festival this week.
 Best of luck to you all!

-Showing in Competition are 120 Battements par Minute, starring Yves Heck; Jupiter’s Moon, lensed by Marcell Rév and produced by Viktória Petrányi; and The Square, edited by Jacob Secher Schulsinger.
+Showing in Competition are 120 Beats per Minute, starring Yves Heck; Jupiter’s Moon, directed by Kornél Mundruczó, produced by Viktória Petrányi and lensed by Marcell Rév; and The Square, edited by Jacob Secher Schulsinger.
 The Un Certain Regard section will present After the War, directed by Annarita Zambrano and written by Delphine Agut, and The Summit, produced by Matías Mosteirín.
-The Short Film Competition will include A Drowning Man by director Mahdi Fleifel, Damiana by director Andrés Ramírez Pulido, and The Ceiling, edited by Jussi Rautaniemi.
+The Short Film Competition will include A Drowning Man by director Mahdi Fleifel, Damiana by director Andrés Ramírez Pulido, A Gentle Night, edited by Carlo Francisco Manatad, and The Ceiling, edited by Jussi Rautaniemi.

 The Critics’ Week will show special screenings of Sicilian Ghost Story, co-directed by Antonio Piazza, and of Bad Bunny, directed by Carlos Conceição and produced by Joana Gusmão and Pedro Fernandes Duarte.
 Feature films will include La Familia, which was directed by Gustavo Rondón Córdova and presented at our Talent Project Market in 2014; Gabriel and the Mountain, directed by Fellipe Barbosa, produced by Yohann Cornu and written by Kirill Mikhanovsky; and Los Perros, co-produced by Maximilian Leo and Benjamin Domenech.
 Several shorts will also be competing: Los Desheredados, produced by Valerie Delpierre; Jodilerks Dela Cruz, Employee of the Month, directed by Carlo Francisco Manatad, produced by Armi Rae Cacanindin and edited by Lee Chatametikool; Real Gods Require Blood, produced by Michelle Eastwood; and Tesla: Lumière Mondiale, directed by Matthew Rankin and with costume design by Becca Blackwood.